Bananas and dogs – do they go together or is there a health risk? Here’s all you need to know about whether can Dachshunds eat bananas?

 Like all fruits, bananas being carbohydrates, are high in sugar.
 An excessive quantity of bananas in a short time may lead to diabetes, gastrointestinal issues, and obesity.

-Giving to much bananas can add too many extra calories and cause your dachshund to gain weight.
+Giving too many bananas can add too many extra calories and cause your dachshund to gain weight.

 The best way to cope with this problem is to limit the addition of bananas in your Dachshund’s plate.